linuxontheweb/LOTW/README.md

 configuration file, .vimrc.

 ### Enabling row folding
-To get row folding in the source code, put these lines in your .vimrc:
+To get row folding to work in the source code, put these lines in your .vimrc:

 	set foldmethod=marker
 	set foldmarker=«,»